gkorpal/gkorpal.github.io/_drafts/draft2.md

 tags:
   - edge case
 ---
 With the "work-from-home" restriction imposed to counter COVID crisis, the chromebook became even more useless.
 It could neither run the desktop version of Zoom nor work with a drawing tablet.
 I believe these problems can be solved by enabling the Developer Mode and installing Ubuntu alongside ChromeOS, but I highly doubt that audio and other drivers will work in Ubuntu.
-However, since mobility is not desired anymore, I cdecided to build desktop PC with minimum possible budget (which turned out to be $650, same as the cost of the basic Pixelbook Go or an entry level ThinkPad with core i5 10th gen mobile).
+However, since mobility is not desired anymore, I decided to build desktop PC with minimum possible budget (which turned out to be $650, same as the cost of the basic Pixelbook Go or an entry level ThinkPad with core i5 10th gen).
+Moreover, desktop CPUs is much more powerful than laptop CPUs, for instance the [Intel Core i3-9100 gives slightly better performance as Intel Core i5-10210U](https://www.cpu-monkey.com/en/compare_cpu-intel_core_i3_9100-924-vs-intel_core_i5_10210u-941).

 # Performance
 Following is the comparison of my PC with the best laptop available in the market in May 2020 for USD 650 (before tax):